 The double story Aqa Bozorg Seminary is another precious pile in Kashan.
 A dome, an altar, several porticos, a portal, a vestibule and wind traps, and a Shabestan have been constructed on the second floor of the Seminary.
 The first floor or the basement houses the cells of the religious students and a big hall serves as a classroom for the religious students.

 Tappeh Sialk is a large ancient archaeological site in a suburb of the city of Kashan, close to Fin Garden.
 The culture that inhabited this area has been linked to the Zayandeh Rood Culture.
 The Sialk ziggurat was built around 3000 BC.
 A joint study between Iran's Cultural Heritage Organization, the Louvre, and the Institut Francais de Recherche en Iran also verifies the oldest settlements in Sialk to date back to 5500-6000 BC.
 Sialk and the entire area around it is thought to have originated as a result of the pristine large water sources nearby that still run today.

 Khomeinishahr is proud of its Atashgah (fire temple) which is constructed on Kuh Sangi (Stone Mountain).
 It is the remnant of an Achaemenid or Sassanid building in which fire was burning until the 10th century AD.
 Besides, there is Kohan Dezh Tower, several tombs of saints,

-Natanz Jame' Mosque incorporates a minaret, a monastery and the tomb of Sheikh Abdolsamad and a domed
+Natanz Jame's Mosque incorporates a minaret, a monastery, the tomb of Sheikh Abdolsamad, and a domed S

-In Semirom the traveler has a chance to see Mokhtar Fortress, two mosques, several tombs of saints, Solomon's throne and footprint (believed to be the footprint of Solomon) and the mountainous beautiful nature including Semirom waterfall.
+In Semirom the traveler has a chance to see the Mokhtar Fortress, two mosques, several tombs of saints, Solomon's throne and footprint (believed to be the footprint of Solomon), and the mountainous beautiful nature including the Semirom waterfall.